krishnakalisarkar/Pewlett_Hackard_Analysis/README.md

 ![retiring_title](Data/retiring_titles.png)

+*Table 1: Showing the count of retiring employees based on their titles.*

 * From the retiring titles CSV table, it is evident that a total of 90,398 employees born between 1952 and 1955 are about to retire.
 Large number from these employees are Senior Engineers (29414) and Senior Staff members (28254) of the company.The other employees retiring are Engineers (14222), Staffs (12243), Technique Leaders (4502), Assistant Engineers (1761) and Managers (2).

 * **Highest number of retiring employees are Senior Engineers.**

 ![Unique_titles](Data/unique_titles.png)

+*Table 2: Information of all the employees retiring along with their titles.*

 * The Unique Titles CSV table gives detailed informations about the employees retiring.
 It includes their unique employment number, first name and last name along with the title he is currently working as.
 This table has unique names and no name is repeated twice.
 This is achieved by using the SELECT UNIQUE ON command on the employment number.